ukasz1/PHP_TODO_list/README.md

 </ul>

 ## Using the App
-To run this up you need to use Apache HTTP Server, MySQL DB and PHP interpreter.
+To run this app you need to use Apache HTTP Server, MySQL DB and PHP interpreter.
 You can use XAMPP Control Panel to provide it.

 <ol>
   <li>Install XAMPP Control Panel</li>